acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 1.5 In circumstance where the Agreement has predefined terms and conditions that vary from the Terms herein mentioned then the terms and conditions of the Agreement shall prevail.

-1.6 ACOM Aviation LTD will make every possible endeavour to ensure that the Terms published on their website link (URL) (**[https://www.aero.bid/legal/terms](https://www.aero.bid/legal/terms)**) is kept up to date.
+1.6 ACOM Aviation LTD will make every possible endeavour to ensure that the Terms published on their website link (URL) (**[https://www.aero.bid/legal/terms](https://www.aero.bid/legal/terms)**) are kept up to date.
 However, the Terms shall be used as a general guide, and the legal reference to the Agreement shall always be the copy of the Terms hereinafter mentioned.

-2. **DEFINITIONS**
+### 2. DEFINITIONS

 The terms, phrases and expressions shall have the following meanings: